 Early in his career, Jonathan served at the White House.
 He launched the first-ever White House social media posts and coordinated executive communications for the First Lady across her visits to more than 25 countries and 50 media interviews.

 He lives in Atlanta with his wife Liz and their three children.
-He is training for his 8th Spartan race and plays a game of tag across the country with some of his best friends.
-His non-profit work is in the adoption and foster care space, and he serves on the Board of Governors for Gift of Adoption.
+Away from work, he is training for his 8th Spartan race and plays a game of tag across the country with some of his best friends.
+His non-profit work is in the adoption and foster care space, and he serves on the Board of Governors for the Gift of Adoption Fund.

-He holds an MBA from Washington University in St. Louis and is a Prosci-trained Change Management Trainer.
+He holds an MBA from Washington University in St. Louis.